Close

 1. Who Can Write a U.S. Invitation Letter?

-• Family members: A U.S. citizen or permanent resident relative (e.g., parent, sibling, spouse) can invite you.
+• Family members: A U.S. citizen or permanent resident relative such as a parent, sibling, or spouse can invite you.

-• Friends: If you have close friends in the U.S., they can write an invitation letter.
+• Friends: If you have close friends in the U.S., they can write an invitation letter for you.

-• Business partners or companies: If you're traveling for business purposes, a U.S.-based company or employer can invite you.
+• Business partners or companies: If you are traveling for business purposes, a U.S.-based company or employer can invite you.

-For a tourist visa (B2), it's usually written by a family member or friend, while for a business visa (B1), the letter is typically from your employer or a business associate.
+For a tourist visa, such as B-2, or other temporary visas like B-1, people find an invitation letter useful.
+For a tourist visa, the letter is usually written by a family member or friend, while for a business visa, the letter is typically from your employer or a business associate.

 3. Key Components of a U.S. Invitation Letter